 Callechelys muraena – Blotched Snake Eel

-Echiophis intertinctus – Spotted Spoon-Nose Eel
+Echiophis intertinctus – Spotted Spoon-nose Eel

 Gordiichthys ergodes – Irksome Eel